-[Section 25 amended by No. 47 of 1987 s.
-11; No. 113 of 1987 s.
-32.]
+[Section 25 inserted by No. 65 of 2006 s.
+14.]

 26. Removal of prisoner to another prison

 (1) Subject to subsection (2), the chief executive officer may order that a prisoner who is confined in a prison shall be removed to and confined in another prison, and may by instrument in writing authorise a police officer or prison officer to execute his order.